eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 Working with subtitles is the lowest hanging fruit in the translation space due to YouTube’s AI voice-to-text proficiency, lack of competition and [behavioral trends.](https://www.forbes.com/sites/tjmccue/2019/07/31/verizon-media-says-69-percent-of-consumers-watching-video-with-sound-off/?sh=73253c3135d8)

 3.2 Marketing

 Marketing activities are mainly done using a 'Swarm'.
 All Bees in all languages work to influence Twitter’s distribution algorithm via like and RT or Quote RT.
-Depending on the target language/influencer, Bees will reach out via replies and Quote ReTweets while tagging relevant influencers.
-Coordinating all the languages in one common goal is more influential than conventional social media marketing activities.
-The content has a greater chance to be adopted by the platform algorithm to create secondary effects.
+Depending on the target language/influencer, Bees will reach out via replies and Quote ReTweets while tagging relevant influencers with professionally written copy.
+We believe Swarming will elevate the content to be adopted by the platform algorithm to create secondary effects.

 [Swarm process diagram](https://drive.google.com/file/d/1al_GxUX9HUeBlMdyzqlZa52N1iqW6HIw/view)

 3.3 Influencer Research